 Do you have an idea for a Comic Book or Graphic Novel?

 Do you think your novel or film screenplay could be adapted into a graphic novel?

 Does your project have a Transmedia element that could include a digital or webcomic?

-Eagle Award winning comic book writer and screenwriter Tony Lee (Doctor Who, Starship Troopers, Midnight Kiss, Hope Falls) takes you through the steps to turn your idea into a comic book or graphic novel and what you need to do to get yourself published.
+Presented by #1 New York Times Bestselling List and Eagle Award winning comic book writer and screenwriter Tony Lee (Doctor Who, Superboy, Spider Man, Battlestar Galactica) takes you through the steps to turn your idea into a comic book or graphic novel, and the steps you need to take to get yourself published.

 10:15 It's Not The Easier Option